Wellspring is supported by donors who share a common belief in and respect for the inherent worth and dignity of every person.

 Prior to Wellspring, Myles worked for 20 years in Washington’s commercial real estate industry.
 He has served on the boards of directors for the Audubon Society of the Mid-Atlantic and the Lincoln Group of the District of Columbia, where he also served as president.

-Jeanne provides leadership and management of the administrative operations at Wellspring, consisting of the legal, financial, human resources, internal/external communications, administrative, and grants management functions.
+Jeanne provides leadership and management of the administrative operations at Wellspring, consisting of the legal, financial, human resources, internal/external communications, administrative, information technology, and grants management functions.

-Prior to joining Wellspring in April 2009, Jeanne served for 3 years (2006–2009) as the Associate Dean for Operations at the Woodrow Wilson School of Public and International Affairs at Princeton University.
-For 19 years prior to that, Jeanne worked in various capacities at EngenderHealth, an international women’s health organization, ending her tenure as vice president for operations.
+Prior to joining Wellspring in April 2009, Jeanne served for 3 years (2006–2009) as the Associate Dean for Operations at the Princeton University’s School of Public and International Affairs.
+For 19 years prior to that, Jeanne worked in various capacities at EngenderHealth, an international women’s health organization, ending her tenure as Vice President for Operations.

 In addition, Jeanne served on the board of trustees of World Neighbors in Oklahoma City from 2000 to 2007 and was a board member of InsideNGO from 2005 to 2010.
-She joined Philanthropy New York as a board member in 2015 and has served on its Audit Committee since 2010 (currently as committee chair) and was co-chair of its Foundation Administrator’s Network in 2011.
+She joined Philanthropy New York in 2009; she was a board member from 2015-2021 (serving as Treasurer from 2018-2021), and was co-chair of its Foundation Administrator’s Network in 2011.

 Jackie Williams Kaye joined Wellspring in October 2010.
 She currently supports Wellspring leadership, program staff, and grantees in implementing useful evaluation and research methodologies to inform and learn from grantmaking strategies.